AdaCore/learn/courses/Ada_For_The_C_Embedded_Developer/chapters/07_Reusability.rst

 internal consistency.
 It then needs to be explicitly instantiated for a concrete type.
 From there, it's exactly as if there was an actual version of this :ada:`Swap` function, which is going to be called as any other function.
-In particular, all the rules for parameter modes and control will apply.
+All rules for parameter modes and control will apply to this instance.

 In many respects, an Ada generic is a way to provide a safe specification and implementation of such macros, through both the validation of the generic